abhishekarya1/Hash-Define-myNotes/content/java/excep.md

 Since the exceptions list are inherited by subclass, we can't add more because the overriden method can be called from parent reference and it won't expect the new error introduced in subclass method and catch can be written without it.

-**Overriding replaces method on both references but it's done at runtime** so it can't be identified at compile-time and below issue will not be flagged if we allow subclass method to add exceptions to list:
+Below security issue will ensue if we allow a subclass method to add exceptions to list during compile-time:

 ```java
 class A{